Metal Storm (webzine): Forum

 Metal Storm has a forum available to all registered members.
 The forum is divided into many categories, including sections for discussing specific metal styles, non-metal music, general discussion and community-related topics.
 All comments for publications on the site are also incorporated into the forum for the purpose of convenience.
 The forums are moderated for spam and illegal content such as pornography and copyright infringement but are otherwise uncensored.
 This has caused issues with a number of posters including at least one staff member engaging in both racist and misogynistic comments, including Islamophobia.

 Tradelist

 In each member's Collection section, they have the option of making the album part of their regular collection, their wishlist or part of their tradelist.
 Members can then browse other member's tradelists and privately negotiate the trade of albums.
 Metal Storm states that the trading of albums is to be done at the member's own risk and that the site won't be responsible for any outcomes.

 Bands database

-Metal Storm features a database of metal bands, with each band having a detailed profile including such information as a biography, discography, lineup, genre categorization, photo, logo and more.
-All registered members are able to edit the database and submit information that is missing.
+Metal Storm features a database of over 5,000 bands, with each band having a detailed profile including such information as a biography, discography, lineup, genre categorization, photo, logo and more.
+It operates akin to a wiki, where registered members can contribute to it.
 Before being published, community edits are moderated by members of the staff.
+Metaldata: A Bibliography of Heavy Metal Resources (2021) has praised the website's search filters, which can be refined by nationality and style, stating that it "provides a good introduction to metal's many subgenres."